MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/01-prepare-data-with-power-query-in-power-bi-desktop.md

     1. The **DimEmployee** table in the SQL Server database stores one row for each employee.
 A subset of the rows from this table represents the salespeople, which will be relevant to the model you’ll develop.*

-1. At the bottom left corner of the status bar, some table statistics are provided — the table has 33 columns, and 296 rows.
+1. At the bottom left corner of the status bar, some table statistics are provided—the table has 33 columns, and 296 rows.

      ![Count of 33 columns, 296 rows](Linked_image_Files/01-prepare-data-with-power-query-in-power-bi-desktop_image22.png)